Culture of the United Kingdom: Horse racing

 Originating in 17th and 18th-century England, the Thoroughbred is a horse breed best known for its use in horse racing.
 Horse racing was popular with the aristocrats and royalty of British society, earning it the title "Sport of Kings".
 Named after Edward Smith-Stanley, 12th Earl of Derby, The Derby was first run in 1780.
 The race serves as the middle leg of the Triple Crown, preceded by the 2000 Guineas and followed by the St Leger.
 The name "Derby" has since become synonymous with great races all over the world, and as such has been borrowed many times in races abroad.

 The National Hunt horse race the Grand National, is held annually at Aintree Racecourse in early April.
 It is the most watched horse race in the UK, attracting casual observers, and three-time winner Red Rum is the most successful racehorse in the event's history.
 Red Rum is the best-known racehorse in the UK, named by 45% of Britons, with Black Beauty (from Anna Sewell's novel) in second with 33%.

 Bolton company J.W.
 Foster and Sons's pioneering running spikes appear in the book, Golden Kicks: The Shoes that changed Sport.
 They were made famous by 1924 100 m Olympic champion Harold Abrahams who would be immortalised in Chariots of Fire, the British Oscar winning film.
 Foster's grandsons formed the sportswear company Reebok in Bolton.

 Motor sports

 The 1950 British Grand Prix was the first Formula One World Championship race.
-Britain has produced some of the greatest drivers in Formula One, including Stirling Moss, Jim Clark (twice F1 champion), Graham Hill (only driver to have won the Triple Crown), John Surtees (only world champion in two and four wheels), Jackie Stewart (three-time F1 champion), James Hunt, Nigel Mansell (only man to hold F1 and IndyCar titles at the same time), Jenson Button and Lewis Hamilton (seven-time champion).
+Britain has produced some of the greatest drivers in Formula One, including Stirling Moss, Jim Clark (twice F1 champion), Graham Hill (only driver to have won the Triple Crown), John Surtees (only world champion in two and four wheels), Jackie Stewart (three-time F1 champion), James Hunt, Nigel Mansell (only man to hold F1 and IndyCar titles at the same time), Jenson Button, Lewis Hamilton (seven-time champion) and 2025 champion, Lando Norris.
 The British Grand Prix is held at Silverstone every July.
 Also, the United Kingdom is home to some of the most prestigious teams in Formula One, including McLaren and Williams.
-It is also home to the headquarters of six of the ten current F1 teams, including current champions Mercedes, four-time champions Red Bull Racing, Alpine and Aston Martin.
+It is home to the main bases of 6 out of the 11 Formula 1 teams, Mercedes (Brackley), Alpine (Enstone), Red Bull (Milton Keynes), Mclaren (Woking), Aston Martin (Silverstone) and Williams (Grove).
+It is also home to the secondary bases of Haas (Banbury) and Cadillac (Silverstone).